How to Keep Your Mac Awake and Stop It from Sleeping

 Why the built-in options fall short

-And if you're in a corporate environment, your IT department may have locked those settings entirely with an MDM profile.
-You literally can't change them.
+And if you're at a company where IT manages the machines, those settings might be locked behind an MDM profile.
+You can't touch them.

 Note